 |Lake Shore Limited||Chicago – New York Penn|

-The Superliner equipment is bi-level or two-story, and like I said before, it is on all the long-distance trains that do not go to New York Penn.
+The Superliner equipment is bi-level or two-story; as I said before, it is on all the long-distance trains that do not go to New York Penn.

 Superliner Sleeper Cars get paired with Superliner coaches and a dining car, and most trains get a Sightseer Lounge with a cafe on the lower level.